lost-egg/lost-egg.github.io/combat.md

 Make a (Dexterity + Athletics) opposed roll against a target at short range.
 You get -3 on the roll if you're in difficult terrain.

-If you win, the next time that target covers ground, you cover ground 1 to follow them as a Reflexive action.
-Unless it's physically impossible to follow an opponent, the Reflexive move isn't optional.
+If you win, the next time that target covers ground, you immediately take a Reflexive action to cover ground 1 to follow them.
+Unless it's physically impossible to follow an opponent, the Reflexive action isn't optional.

 Using this action while concealed against any opponent ends your concealment.